learn-co-curriculum/creating-a-narrative/README.md

 Wherever possible, openings should also go through the pain of solving a problem using just the concepts that we know.
 Show the students this pain by walking them through the code they'll need to create as the second example did.

+Strong openings present the "Why" of the lesson in a way that students understand.
+Why is what you're about to read important?
+More than just being able to hook the reader, strong openings will better prime them to receive and retain all the new information that you're about to present.

-And lastly strong openings as well as the rest of your lesson should always be friendly and open.
+Lastly strong openings as well as the rest of your lesson should always be friendly and open.
 Use the second person ("you") and first person plural ("we").
 Write your lesson as if you were having a conversation with a student.
 Don't be afraid to be silly, make jokes, and let your personality shine through.
 When you show your excitement for the topic you're writing about, that'll get your students excited about learning it.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/creating-a-narrative' title='Creating a narrative'>Creating a narrative</a> on Learn.co and start learning to code for free.</p>